-There are products that can help diminish the noise such as Elephant Bark Mats which can be purchased online and come in thicknesses ranging from 1/5 to 3/8 inches.
-The mats should be placed directly under the piece of equipment and in doing so will greatly reduce annoying noise and impact.
+Some products can help diminish the noise, such as Elephant Bark Mats, which can be purchased online and come in thicknesses ranging from 1/5 to 3/8 inches.
+The mats should be placed directly under the piece of equipment and, in doing so, will greatly reduce annoying noise and impact.

 Consider Installing Underlayments

-Although it takes a bit more effort, one surefire fix is to remove your current flooring and install a damping compound and resilient underlayment such as cork, foam or shredded rubber.
-Foam would be your least expensive choice followed by cork and then shredded rubber.
+Although it takes a bit more effort, one surefire fix is to remove your current flooring and install a damping compound and such as cork, foam, or shredded rubber.
+The foam would be your least expensive choice, followed by cork and then shredded rubber.
 The higher up in price you go, the better the material will be at blocking out noise and vibrations, so if you have the budget for it, go with shredded rubber.

 Having beautiful floors is wonderful; having a quiet house or apartment is so much better!